Tasenboss/Math-Fountain/README.md

-# AASMS Unblocker
+# Math Fountain
-This website is for... educational purposes...
+This website is for... scientific purposes...
 "Totally"